biowdl/wdl-aid/README.md

 category assigned in the parameter_meta section.

 ## The default template
+The default template will render a markdown file only describing the inputs.
+You will likely want to write a template with some additional information about the workflow in question.

 The default template contains supports the following categories:
 - required
 - common